Yao Ming: Personal life

 Yao met Chinese female basketball player Ye Li when he was 17 years old.
 Ye was not fond of Yao at first, but finally accepted him after he gave her the team pins he had collected during the 2000 Summer Olympics.
 She is the only woman he has ever dated.
 Their relationship became public when they appeared together during the 2004 Olympics closing ceremony.
 On August 6, 2007, Yao and Ye married in a ceremony attended by close friends and family and closed to the media.
 On May 21, 2010, the couple's daughter Yao Qinlei (姚沁蕾; her English name is Amy) was born in Houston, Texas.

 In 2004, Yao co-wrote an autobiography with ESPN sportswriter Ric Bucher, entitled Yao: A Life in Two Worlds.
 In the same year, he was also the subject of a documentary film, The Year of the Yao, which focuses on his NBA rookie year.
 The film is narrated by his friend and interpreter, Colin Pine.
 In 2005, former Newsweek writer Brook Larmer published a book entitled Operation Yao Ming, in which he said that Yao's parents were convinced to marry each other so that they would produce a dominant athlete, and that during Yao's childhood, he was given special treatment to help him become a great basketball player.
 In a 2015 AMA post on Reddit, Yao stated that this was not true and that he started playing basketball for fun at age 9.
 In 2009, Yao provided the voice for a character of a Chinese animated film, The Magic Aster, released on June 19.

 Yao enrolled at the Antai College of Economics & Management of Shanghai Jiao Tong University in 2011.
 He took a tailored degree program with mostly one-on-one lectures to avoid being a distraction on campus.
 Yao completed his studies in July 2018, graduating with a degree in economics after 7 years of study.

 In 2016, Yao opened a winery called Yao Family Wines in Napa Valley, California, which serves Cabernet Sauvignon blends and "the kind of rich-but-balanced luxury reds he'd come to enjoy in Houston steakhouses."
 American wine critic Robert M. Parker Jr. of The Wine Advocate gave Yao's wine a ranking of 96 points and wrote: "I am aware of all the arguments that major celebrities lending their names to wines is generally a formula for mediocrity, but... the two Cabernets are actually brilliant, and the reserve bottling ranks alongside just about anything made in Napa."

+Yao and his wife, Ye Li, are the godparents of the cruise ship Majestic Princess of Princess Cruises, christening the ship on July 9, 2017.